lopezpdvn/lopezpdvn.github.io/_drafts/windows-10-set-up.md

   for all AutoPlay defaults.
 - *System* -> *Devices* -> *USB*. *Notify me if there are issues connecting to USB devices* = on.

+## After initial configuration

+After the initial configuration is a good to create a restore point.

 ## References